-A unique field of 100 golfers started play Monday in the 54-hole tournament that brings together men, women, juniors, seniors, professionals, amateurs and even members of the same families competing against each other from three sets of tees for the same coveted championship.
+Five golfers shot 70, including Aya Johnson of Muskegon, a University of Wisconsin golfer who checked in as the low woman in the 54-hole tournament that brings together men, women, juniors, seniors, professionals and amateurs competing against each other from three sets of tees for the same championship.